 Each UN-certified collapsible jerry can bears a permanent UN marking, usually printed or molded into the container.
 Here’s an example and what each part means:

-• 3H1: Code for a plastic jerry can without removable head.
+- 3H1: Code for a plastic jerry can without a removable head.

 This code ensures traceability and informs shippers and inspectors of the container’s compliance and suitability for various substances.